notandy78/coalition/COALITION.md

-# 🕵️ Coalition Codewords Compendium
+# 🕵️ VMR Codewords Compendium
-*For Use by Cleared Agents Only – City 13 Cell – 2025 Edition*
+*For Use by Cleared Agents Only –  – 2025 Edition*

 ---